 Spent nuclear fuel refers to the bundles of uranium pellets encased in metal rods that have been used to power a nuclear reactor.
-Nuclear fuel loses efficiency over time and becomes less able to keep a nuclear reaction going.
+Over time, nuclear fuel becomes less able to keep a nuclear reaction going.
 Every so often, about one-third of the fuel in a reactor must be replaced.
 The nuclear reaction is stopped before the spent fuel is removed.
 But spent fuel still produces a lot of radiation and heat that must be managed to protect workers, the environment and the public.

 How is spent nuclear fuel managed?

-Pool Storage: Every reactor site has at least one spent fuel pool into which fuel is placed for storage when it is removed from the reactor.
+Pool Storage: Every reactor site has at least one pool into which spent fuel is placed for storage when it is removed from the reactor.
 Spent fuel pools:

-Dry cask storage: The NRC also allows nuclear power plant licensees to store their spent fuel on-site in NRC-approved dry storage casks.
+Dry cask storage: The NRC also allows nuclear power plants to store their spent fuel on-site in NRC-approved dry storage casks.
 These casks:

-These types of spent fuel storage may continue at reactor sites after a site is decommissioned, or even after permanent repository or centralized interim storage facility is available.
+On-site spent fuel storage in pools and casks may continue after a reactor is decommissioned, or even after a centralized facility for storage or disposal is available.